-Italy opens probe into death of ‘bunga bunga’ witness
+Italy probes possible poisoning of anti-Berlusconi witness

 - Flipping off cop is free speech, court says

+Late last year, lawyers for one of Berlusconi’s co-defendants in the witness tampering trial began negotiations to settle the women’s claims, ANSA reported at the time.
+But by January, the Milan court had thrown out their claims altogether.
+Two weeks later, Fadil was hospitalized.

+News reports said before Fadil slipped out of consciousness she told her lawyer and family that she feared she had been poisoned.

-ANSA quoted Greco as lamenting that the Humanitas hospital in Rozzano didn’t report Imane’s complaints or symptoms that were consistent with poisoning while she was being treated.
+ANSA quoted Greco as lamenting that the Humanitas hospital in Rozzano didn’t report Fadil’s complaints or symptoms, which he said were consistent with poisoning while she was being treated.
 He said prosecutors were only informed of the death when Fadil’s lawyer reported it.

-In a statement reported by ANSA, Humanitas said it provided the results of toxicological exams to prosecutors when they were completed March 6.
-ANSA quoted unnamed officials as saying the tests indicated a “mix of radioactive substances.”
-Autopsy results are pending.
+In a statement reported by ANSA, Humanitas disputed that, saying that Fadil’s medical charts were seized by law enforcement as soon as she died.
+It said it provided the results of her toxicological exams to prosecutors when they were completed on March 6.

+The Pavia lab that conducted the toxicology tests said in a statement Saturday it had been asked by the hospital to analyze metals in Fadil’s blood, but stressed that it doesn’t measure radioactivity.

 Emails and calls to Humanitas and Greco weren’t immediately returned Saturday.